 Sept.
-21, 2021: CDA updated the article to include correct information about the requirements of the Berkeley health order.
+21, 2021: Article updated to include correct information about the requirements of the Berkeley health order.
 Compliance with the Berkeley order begins Oct.
 15.

 The local orders are more stringent than the state public health order of July 26 that requires all health care providers in California, including dentists and dental staff, to either show proof of COVID-19 vaccination or, if unvaccinated, to be tested regularly by the Aug.
 23 compliance deadline.

 Dentists and dental staff in San Francisco and Los Angeles County who cannot show proof of COVID-19 vaccination will no longer have the option to be tested weekly once the local orders take effect, unless they meet allowable exemptions.
 Dental offices will need to comply with the state order between Aug.
 23 and the compliance deadline of their local order.

 Beginning Oct.
 15, dental-office employees and other specified employees in Berkeley will need to be fully vaccinated against COVID-19 or provide necessary documentation to demonstrate an exemption under federal law.
 Exempted workers must show proof of a negative COVID-19 test before they can enter their place of employment per the city health officer's order of Sept.
 1. The Berkeley health order is similar to the San Francisco and Los Angeles orders except that it mandates weekly proof of a negative test as a condition for an employee to enter the workplace.

 The local orders come as cities and counties struggle with increasing COVID-19 cases and hospitalizations driven primarily by the delta variant among unvaccinated individuals.

 The Los Angeles County Health Department’s Aug.
 12 order mandates all health care workers to receive the COVID-19 vaccination by Sept.
 30, 2021.

 Dentists should read the full order to understand the details, but the key requirements are: